 If you look back over the history of art, whenever an art form becomes popular, it attracts artists from outside of the medium – artists who recognise that there is potential to play and expand their own creative path.

-This is true for the current trend in tattooing; one where commercial illustrators and designers are crossing over into the tattoo world.
+This is true for the current trend in tattooing; one where commercial illustrators and designers are crossing over into the tattoo world, and drawing on trends such as watercolour tattoo art.
 And conversely, where tattoo artists are lending their skills to commercial projects.

 Designing the outcome